 Campus Dean means a person formally appointed or assigned to that role by the University.

-Class includes any lecture, tutorial, seminar, laboratory, practical, field or other teaching, learning or assessment activity, regardless of the medium in which it is conducted (eg face-to-face, online, distance).
+Class includes any lecture, tutorial, seminar, laboratory, practical, field or other teaching, learning or assessment activity, regardless of the medium in which it is conducted, for example, face-to-face, online, distance.

-Commonwealth-supported place means a higher education place for which the Commonwealth government makes a contribution towards the cost of the student’s education through the Commonwealth Grant Scheme.
+Commonwealth-supported place means a higher education place for which the Australian Government makes a contribution towards the cost of the student’s education through the Commonwealth Grant Scheme.